Skip to main content

 Obesity is a word most of us are familiar with, and it’s often associated with powerful perceptions and emotions.
 But what does it actually mean to be living with obesity?
 How does this condition impact a person’s health and life—and how can older adults manage their weight to promote healthy living?

-According to the Centers for Disease Control and Prevention (CDC), obesity is when a person exhibits “weight that is higher than what is considered as a healthy weight for a given height.”
-The CDC groups weight into four different categories: underweight, normal, overweight, or obese.
+According to the Obesity Medicine Association, obesity is “a medical disease that occurs when a person’s body accumulates and stores excessive amounts of body fat.”
+The Centers for Disease Control and Prevention (CDC) groups weight into four different categories: underweight, normal, overweight, or obese.
 People who fall into the latter group have a body mass index (BMI) of 30 kg/m2 or greater.
 Obesity is not the same thing as being overweight, which is defined as having a BMI of 25 kg/m2 to <30 kg/m2.

-BMI is a general measurement, but it doesn’t take into account individual body composition or how much fat and muscle a person has.
+BMI is a general measurement, but it doesn’t take into account a person’s body composition or how much fat and muscle they have.
 Overall health and lifestyle factors may be more important than BMI in older adults.

 While obesity in America affects all populations, it appears to impact some groups more than others.
-Racial and ethnic minorities have been shown to experience higher rates of obesity and other chronic diseases.1 Being severely overweight has also been linked with income level and socioeconomic status.
+Severe excess weight has also been linked with income level and socioeconomic status.

-As America grows more aware of the negative implications of diet culture and promotes body positivity messages, obesity is still often viewed as a behavioral problem.
+Even as America grows more awary of diet culture and promotes body positivity messages, obesity is still often viewed as a behavioral problem.
 People who carry significant extra weight may be falsely labeled as lazy or lacking self-control.
 Many deal with bias and discrimination in their personal relationships, during healthcare visits, and even in the workplace.3

 What causes obesity?